How to Study - Part 3 Mind Maps & Flash Cards

 • By feature – Use of sequence, modulation, ornamentation, or dynamics.

-Student reflecting on a music score and writing analytical notes to encourage deeper thinking during stud
+Student reflecting on a music score and writing analytical notes to encourage deeper thinking during study

 4. R – Reflective: Think, Don’t Just Memorise